remileblond67076/grist-ctl/README.md

-# GRIST-ctl - Command Line Interface for Grist
+# GRISTctl - Command Line Interface (CLI) for Grist

-**[Grist](https://www.getgrist.com/)** is a flexible platform for building and managing custom data applications.
-It combines the power of a relational database with the flexibility of a spreadsheet, allowing users to build sophisticated data workflows, collaborate in real-time, and automate processes—all in a no-code environment.
-Whether you're building a CRM, project management tool, or custom data tracker, Grist provides a powerful interface for data management.
+**[Grist](https://www.getgrist.com/)** is a versatile platform for creating and managing custom data applications.
+It blends the capabilities of a relational database with the adaptability of a spreadsheet, empowering users to design advanced data workflows, collaborate in real-time, and automate tasks—all without requiring code.

 ![GRIST logo](grist-logo.png)

-**gristctl** is a command-line tool for interacting with Grist.
-It enables users to automate and manage various tasks related to Grist documents, such as creating, updating, listing, and deleting documents, as well as fetching data from them.
+**gristctl** is a command-line utility designed for interacting with Grist.
+It allows users to automate and manage tasks related to Grist documents, including creating, updating, listing, deleting documents, and retrieving data from them.

 ## Installation